pH-7/OutstandingGitPractices/readme.md

 ✅ Each commit should be small and fix only one thing per commit, not more.
 Following this important rule, if your commit message contains the word `and` or `+`, that means you are trying to commit multiple changes in one commit and you shouldn't ❌

 This rule is not just there to be nice.
-When you need to revert or cherry-pick a commit from your git history, the fact that one commit only contains one specific update really helps.
+When you need to `git revert` or `cherry-pick` a commit from your git history, the fact that one commit only contains one specific update really helps.

 ## About the Author 👨‍🍳